jamesmtuck/DORIS/README.md

 ## Use Docker

-Install Docker on your system.
-Available for most versions of Windows, Linux, and MacOS.
+If you do not already have Docker, you will need to install Docker on your system.
+It is available for free for most versions of Windows, Linux, and MacOS.
+You may need to be the owner or administrator of the system to install Docker.

-Download or clone this repository.
-Then, from a command prompt:
+Instructions for setting up Docker.
+From a command prompt, run these commands:

     git clone https://github.com/jamesmtuck/DORIS
     cd DORIS
     docker build -t doris:1.0 .
     docker run -it doris:1.0 /bin/bash

-This will bring up a virtual environment where commands can be executed.
+This will bring up a command prompt in a Linux container where commands can be executed.

-## Quick Run our analyses
+## Run Our Analyses

 Now, you're ready to run the commands.
 To run our NGS analysis, use this command: